County Health Rankings Show Burden of Severe Housing Cost Tied to Poor Health

 We're working to create equal opportunity to pursue a healthier life so that race, ethnicity or socioeconomic status no longer plays a role in our health.

 In a Culture of Health, everyone has an opportunity to reside in an affordable, safe, stable home.
-In this year’s annual message, RWJF President and CEO Rich Besser highlights housing as a key factor of thriving communities.
+In his 2019 annual message, RWJF President and CEO Rich Besser highlights housing as a key factor of thriving communities.